-A federally funded program that assists eligible students with attaining their educational goals in an environment that is supportive for academic success.
-Services include career and college planning, advising in course selection, counseling and academic tutoring.
-Call 334-241-9557 for more information.
+Student Support Services (SSS) is a 100% federally funded undergraduate program that assists eligible students with attaining their educational goals in an environment that is supportive for academic success.
+Services include career and college planning, advising in course selection, counseling and academic tutoring, social and cultural development activities and assistance in gaining entrance into graduate school.
+For additional information please visit our office or call 334-241-9557.